Kenjiro Nomura (artist)

 In 1942, during the Second World War and after the signing of Executive Order 9066, Nomura and his family were incarcerated in the Minidoka Relocation Center.
 Sketches and paintings he made there over the next three years continue to be exhibited as an important record of the Japanese-American wartime experience.

 Nomura eventually moved into abstract painting.
 He died in Seattle, Washington, in 1956.

 Early life and education

 Kenjiro Nomura was born in 1896 in Gifu, Gifu Prefecture, Japan.
-In 1907 his family immigrated to the United States, settling in Tacoma, Washington.
-When he was sixteen his parents returned to Japan; Kenjiro opted to stay in the U.S.
+In 1907, his family immigrated to the United States, settling in Tacoma, Washington.
+When he was sixteen, his parents returned to Japan, but Kenjiro chose to remain in the U.S.

-In 1916 Nomura moved to Seattle, working for a shopkeeper in the city's bustling Japantown / Nihonmachi neighborhood (later known as the International District).
-Within a year he began working as an apprentice sign painter (most likely with Burgira Hirayama, the only known professional sign painter in Japantown at that time), and began taking lessons in the studio of Fokko Tadama, a prominent art teacher who instructed Nomura in the basic techniques of Western Art.
+In 1916, Nomura moved to Seattle and started working for a shopkeeper in the city's bustling Japantown / Nihonmachi neighborhood (later known as the International District).
+Within a year, he began working as an apprentice sign painter (most likely with Burgira Hirayama, the only known professional sign painter in Japantown at that time).
+He began taking lessons in the studio of Fokko Tadama, a prominent art teacher who instructed Nomura in the basic techniques of Western Art.
 A Dutch-Indonesian immigrant himself, Tadama often worked with Japanese-American students.